artlog/artlog_toolbox/README.md

 # artlog_toolbox

 Personal project

 Some documentation in my personal wiki https://www4.artisanlogiciel.net/dokuwiki/doku.php?id=it:dev:artlog:toolbox

 NOT SUITABLE FOR ANY PURPOSE

+intention was to cover json_ld with low level code.

+covers json and local libraries

-a toy toolbox for toy projects in C and java
+A toy toolbox for toy projects in C and java

 provides implementations for static libraries
 - allist